dougeby/IntuneDocs/InTuneDocs/GetStarted/administrative-accounts-websites-perms.md

 ## Administrator accounts and user accounts with special permissions

-Below are the accounts and permissions that you'll use for Intune.
+Below are the accounts and permissions that you will use for Intune.

 ### Tenant administrator
 |Permission levels|More information|